projectsesame/sesame/site/content/docs/v1.5.0/httpproxy.md

 ##### Error conditions

-If the `validation` spec is defined on a service, but the secret which it references does not exist, Contour will reject the update and set the status of the HTTPProxy object accordingly.
+If the `validation` spec is defined on a service, but the secret which it references does not exist, Sesame will reject the update and set the status of the HTTPProxy object accordingly.
 This helps prevent the case of proxying to an upstream where validation is requested, but not yet available.

 ```yaml